learnercraft/docugrammar/readme.md

 [Visit the site](https://yell0wsuit.github.io/docugrammar/) to explore the content, or clone this repository and run your own.

-For more information about running your own instance for this project, please see the [Docusaurus: Installation](https://docusaurus.io/docs/installation) section.
+If you're interested in running your own instance of this project, check out the the [Docusaurus: Installation](https://docusaurus.io/docs/installation#build) section for detailed instructions.
+This setup requires some technical knowledge.
+For regular users, opting for the ready-made offline version is recommended.

 ## Offline version (experimental)

 If you want to browse offline, grab the [latest offline version here](https://github.com/yell0wsuit/docugrammar/releases/latest).

+Download the ZIP file named `docugrammar-offline-vx.x.x.zip` (`x.x.x` represents the version number).
+Once downloaded, extract the ZIP file, then open the `index.html` file in your favorite browser to start browsing.

 Please note that the search functionality is not available for the offline version.
-This is due to browser's security measure, unless Docusaurus and/or the search engine are/is updated to work for the offline version.
+This is due to browser's security measure, unless either Docusaurus or the search engine is updated for the offline version.

 ## Contributing